-Our product candidates, including TV-45070, GDC-0276, GDC-0310 and XEN801, and compounds in our preclinical and discovery pipeline, are in varying stages of development and will require substantial clinical development, testing and regulatory approval prior to commercialization.
+Our clinical product candidates, which include TV-45070, GDC-0310, along with XEN1101, XEN901, and other compounds in our preclinical and discovery pipeline, are in varying stages of development and will require substantial clinical development, testing and regulatory approval prior to commercialization.
 It may be several more years before these product candidates or any of our other product candidates receive marketing approval, if ever.
 If any of our product candidates fail to become approved products, our business, growth prospects, operating results and financial condition may be adversely affected and a decline of our common share price could result.
-For example, in July 2015, we and our partner Teva Pharmaceutical Industries Ltd., or Teva, announced topline results from a Phase 2b study designed to evaluate the safety and efficacy of topically applied TV-45070 in patients with chronic pain due to osteoarthritis, or OA, of the knee.
-Results from this trial showed that TV-45070 did not demonstrate statistically significant difference from placebo in efficacy endpoints of reductions in pain due to OA and neither we nor Teva have plans for further development of TV-45070 in OA, although clinical development of TV-45070 in post-herpetic neuralgia, or PHN, continues.
+For example, in March 2017, we announced topline results from a Phase 2 study designed to evaluate the efficacy, safety, tolerability and systemic exposure of XEN801 for the treatment of moderate to severe facial acne.
+Results from this trial showed that XEN801 did not demonstrate a statistically significant difference from vehicle placebo in its primary endpoint of the percent change in total (inflammatory and non-inflammatory) lesion count from baseline to week 12.
+The results also showed that XEN801 did not demonstrate statistical significance relative to key secondary efficacy endpoints and we have no plans for further development of XEN801.